 - RRSP’s are for retirement income.
 TFSA’s are to save and invest for any financial goal but work best for long term investments and retirement income planning

-- RRSP contributions are tax deductible on your annual tax returns.
+- Personal RRSP contributions are tax deductible on your annual tax returns.
 TFSA contributions are not tax deductible.

 - RRSP withdrawals are taxed at your highest marginal tax rate.
 TFSA withdrawals generate no income tax and are TAX FREE.